jmoro0408/jmoro0408.github.io/_projects/2023-04-20-Parkrun_airflow_notification.md

 The workflow automatically runs weekly, every Sunday morning.
 It uses the Python [requests](https://requests.readthedocs.io/en/latest/) library to scrape parkrun event json data and store it locally.

 All UK events are then filtered out and the latest event data compared to that of the previous week.
-All new events are collected and their locations plotted on an interactive map of the UK, as shown below:
+All new events are collected and their locations plotted on an interactive map of the UK, as shown below: (you may need to refresh the page to load the interactive map).

 {% include parkrun_map.html %}